“Remote viewing is bewildering!”

 The people who developed them learned as much about what didn’t work as what did, and those lessons-learned are incorporated into the original methodologies that were revealed along with the public disclosure of the existence of the remote viewing program itself.

-Too many of the new generations of practitioners and teachers are “changing” principles and practices without having done nearly as much experimentation and research as the original methods were based on—so instead of the relatively harmless changing of “happy” to “glad,” they do the equivalent of changing “happy” to “confused,” or something similar. that for very good reasons were part of the original methodologies.
+Too many of the new generations of practitioners and teachers are “changing” principles and practices without having done nearly as much experimentation and research as the original methods were based on.
+Instead of the relatively harmless changing of “happy” to “glad,” they do the equivalent of changing “happy” to “confused,” or something similar.
 (Unfortunately, those doing the changing have been encouraged in this by what they’ve seen some of the more controversial original Star Gaters themselves do.)
 It shouldn’t be surprising that as some of these folks “reinvent the wheel,” they may end up with a wheel that has square corners.

 On the other hand, some newly-introduced alterations may actually be improvements.
 Given that we know more today about human psychology and perception, as well as extrasensory perception (ESP) itself than was known at the time the original methods were developed, it makes sense that there might be things that could be introduced to improve remote viewing functioning.
 But for such improvements to be real, the people making them have to have actually studied this new scientifically-developed information.
 Unfortunately, that kind of due-diligence is rare and, so far hasn’t had much of an impact on the field.